 Mr. Spiggins was never given proper credit for building the first bivy, though, as a man stumbled upon the bivy, stole it, and decided to call it a “bivy” because that was the only word he could say, much like the inadvertent inventor of the tarp.
 Sad.

-Eventually, the bivy was developed into something a bit more intended for survival purposes, with many waterproof and thermal models available.
+Eventually, the bivy was developed into something intended more for survival purposes, with many waterproof and thermal models available.
 Older models like the one Mr. Spiggins came up with are now referred to as sleeping bags, which are generally used for average camping trips.

 If you want an affordable way to make sure you’re safe during those harsh conditions on a long backpacking trip, I suggest you purchase this S.O.L.
 Survive Outdoors Longer bivy, which is a great option for emergency shelter when you need it most.